-Semi-Objective Approach
+Semi~Objective Approach

-The research applies a semi-objective approach, one of the methods used in previous studies on the disclosure index (Beattie et al., 2004).
+The research applies a semi-objective approach, one of the methods used in previous studies on disclosure index (Beattie et al., 2004).
 According to Guthrie and Abeysekera (2006), a disclosure index is a research tool composed of pre-selected items and, when scored, measures the information disclosures of annual reports and compares the frequency of disclosures among selected information categories.

 This method is referred to as content analysis, in which the research information is specified in advance.
-More specifically, in this research, information about CSR is separated into five groups of criteria representing five groups of social responsibility information relating to economic impact, relationship with the public and locality, human resources, the environment, and banking products and customers.
-These five categories were constructed based on previous research (Nguyen, 2018) and Circular 155/2015/TT-BTC from the Ministry of Finance, "Guidelines to Disclose Information on the Stock Market," issued in 2015, and the document "Guidelines to Sustainable Development Reporting" of the State Securities Commission, issued in 2016.
+More specifically, in this research, information about CSR is separated into five groups of criteria representing five groups of social responsibility information relating to Economic impact; Relationship with the public and locality; Human resources; Environment; and Banking products and Customers.
+These five categories were constructed based on previous research (Nguyen, 2018) and Circular 155/2015/TT-BTC from the Ministry of Finance, "Guidelines to disclose information on the stock market", issued in 2015 and the document "Guidelines to sustainable development reporting" of the State Securities Commission, issued in 2016.
 The five information groups are then divided into forty-five indicators related to CSR information disclosures in the bank's annual report.
 The annual report is considered the most important source of information for a business (Krasodomska, 2015).
 Branco and Rodrigues (2006) also discovered that, for banks, the annual report is a more popular and important instrument than a website for disclosing social responsibility information.
 For this reason, this research used banks' annual reports as the main source of data.